thierbig/Auctionator-3.3.5-Fixed/README.md

 ## Remaining Issues
 - Fix .xml positions on the sell tab history for visual enhancement (3-4 lines of height required)
+- Fix when listing stacks of items, need to re-open sell tab window
 - Fix lua errors conflicts for some addons/users
 - Fix alt click issue for some users